dtorres3rd/sola-tech-app/README.md

 - added react-hook-form for form management
 - added zod for schema based validation
 - added @hookform/resolvers for implementation of zod - schema based validatin for react-hook-form
-- added react routing via react-router-dom @ 6.11.2
+- added/used react routing via react-router-dom @ 6.11.2
+- used axios for API communication